RAM-W600: A Multi-Task Wrist Dataset and Benchmark for Rheumatoid Arthritis: Overview of Dataset

 We employed specialized imaging processing methodologies to systematically construct wrist joint data.
 Initially, image cropping techniques were applied to focus on the wrist region, effectively eliminating interference from extraneous anatomical structures.
-Subsequent annotation procedures were conducted under the guidance of senior radiologists, comprising three principal components: \begin{itemize} \item \textbf{Anatomical Structure Annotation}: Precise contour delineation was performed for 14 wrist bones, including the first-fifth metacarpals (MC1-5), trapezium (Tr), trapezoid (Tz), scaphoid (Sca), lunate (Lu), capitate (Cap), hamate (Ham), pisiform $\&$ triquetrum (Tri), distal radius (Radius), and distal ulna (Ulna).
-A multi-label annotation strategy was implemented to independently mark each osseous structure. \item \textbf{Bone Location Annotation}: The SvdH BE scoring system focuses on five key joint regions: MC1, Tz, Sca, Lu, Radius, and Ulna.
-We performed ROI annotations on these areas. \item \textbf{SvdH BE Scoring Annotation}: BE assessment was conducted using the SvdH scoring system, specifically targeting five critical articular groups: MC1, Tz, Sca, Lu, Radius, and Ulna.
+Annotation was performed by a dedicated team consisting of a radiological technologist and two clinically experienced experts, including a board-certified radiologist with 25 years of experience and an orthopedic doctor with 5 years of clinical practice.
+This multidisciplinary expertise ensured that the annotations were both medically accurate and clinically relevant.
+For the segmentation task, initial contours were delineated by the radiological technologist and subsequently verified by the radiologist.
+For the classification task, three annotators independently assigned labels, and any discrepancies were resolved through discussion and consensus.
+Based on this protocol, the annotation comprised three principal components: \begin{itemize} \item \textbf{Anatomical Structure Annotation}: Precise contour delineation was performed for 14 wrist bones, including the first-fifth metacarpals (MC1-5), trapezium (Tr), trapezoid (Tz), scaphoid (Sca), lunate (Lu), capitate (Cap), hamate (Ham), pisiform $\&$ triquetrum (Tri), distal radius (Radius), and distal ulna (Ulna).
+A multi-label annotation strategy was implemented to independently mark each osseous structure. \item \textbf{Bone Location Annotation}: The SvdH BE scoring system focuses on five key joint regions: Metacarpal 1st, Trapezoid, Scaphoid, Lunate, Distal Radius, and Distal Ulna.
+We performed ROI annotations on these areas. \item \textbf{SvdH BE Scoring Annotation}: BE assessment was conducted using the SvdH scoring system, specifically targeting five critical articular groups: Metacarpal 1st, Trapezoid, Scaphoid, Lunate, Distal Radius, and Distal Ulna.
 This systematic evaluation focused on quantifying erosive changes at these predetermined anatomical sites. \end{itemize}

 With the division of these images, a comprehensive annotation pipeline was adopted, including professional annotators and strict inspection procedures.
 Further details of the data division and annotation can be found in Sec.~\ref{sec:detail_info}.